 Physiology is the study of functional processes, such as gas exchange, water and ion balance, and muscle contraction, at all levels of biological organization from the cellular/molecular to tissues and organs.
 Physiologists typically utilize physical-chemical tools and techniques to probe these functional processes.
 Neuroscience is the study of the physiology, chemistry, and structure of excitable cells such as neurons, muscle cells, and receptor cells.
-Neuroscientists investigate a wide array of processes, including membrane biochemistry and membrane biophysics, neuroendocrine regulation of physiological processes, the detection of external stimuli by receptor cells, the coding of information as electrical events in the nervous system, and the neuronal basis of behavioral processes.
-Students following this academic track are generally preparing for careers in research, medicine, the allied health fields, or graduate study in physiology or neuroscience.
+Neuroscientists investigate a wide array of processes, including membrane biochemistry and membrane biophysics, neuroendocrine regulation of physiological processes, the detection of external stimuli by receptor cells, the coding of information as electrical events in the nervous system, the analysis and integration of information by neural circuits and the neuronal basis of behavioral processes.